Regulated Building Standards – New Construction Inspections

 It is highly advised that after final handover of the build, the owner performs regular maintenance to ensure the structure continues to perform as intended.
 By adopting simple landscaping techniques, owners can also reduce the risk of damage and cracking to the buildings structure.

-A typical maintenance plan would include the following items to be considered: blocked gutters, faulty sprinkler systems, overflows from air-conditioners, proximity of trees to house, resealing of shower recesses, downpipes unconnected to stormwater and paving sloping towards building.
+Typically, maintenance plans include the following items to be considered: blocked gutters, faulty sprinkler systems, overflows from air-conditioners, proximity of trees to house, resealing of shower recesses, downpipes unconnected to stormwater and paving sloping towards building.